FoundationDB/fdb-kubernetes-operator/docs/manual/technical_design.md

 When we use the term "cluster status" in this document, it refers to the status of the `FoundationDBCluster` resource in Kubernetes.
 When we use the term "database status" in this document, it refers to the output of the `status json` command in `fdbcli`.

+This document also assumes that you are familiar with the earlier content in the user manual.
+We especially recommend reading through the section on [Resources Managed by the Operator](resources.md), which describes terminology and concepts that are used heavily in this document.

 ## Reconciliation Loops

 The operations of our controller are structured as a reconciliation loop.
 At a high level the reconciliation loop works as follows: